-Our branded deposit account programs include Green Dot-branded and affinity-branded general purpose reloadable ("GPR") card accounts, checking accounts and open-loop gift cards.
+Our branded deposit account programs include Green Dot-branded and affinity-branded general purpose reloadable ("GPR") card accounts, checking accounts, open-loop gift cards and secured credit cards.
 We also have the ability to provide private label GPR card accounts on behalf of a retailer or other third party entity.
-Private label cards generally bear the trademarks or logos of the retail distributor or business entity, and our trademark on the packaging and back of the card.
+Private label cards generally bear the trademarks or logos of the participating retail distributor or business entity, and our trademark on the packaging and back of the card.
 These cards have the same features and characteristics as our Green Dot-branded GPR cards, and are accepted at the same locations.
-We typically are responsible for managing all aspects of these programs, including strategy, product design, marketing, customer service, operations and compliance with our subsidiary bank serving as the card's issuer.
+We typically are responsible for managing all aspects of these programs, including strategy, product design, marketing, customer service, operations and compliance with our subsidiary bank, Green Dot Bank, serving as the card's issuer.
 Currently, our only private label program is the Walmart MoneyCard.

+GPR Cards.
 Our GPR card accounts are prepaid debit accounts issued by Green Dot Bank (or other partner banks) with deposits on those cards insured by the FDIC.
 GPR cards are designed for general spending purposes and are reloadable for ongoing long-term use.

 To purchase a GPR card in a retail store location, consumers typically select the temporary GPR card from an instore display and pay the cashier a one-time purchase fee plus the initial amount they would like to load onto their card.
 Our GPR cards can also be obtained online and in the mail through our direct marketing efforts.
 Consumers then go online, use a mobile device, or call a toll-free number to register their personal information with us so that we can activate their card.
-As explained below, consumers can then reload their GPR cards using our processing and settlement services.
-Funds can also be loaded on the card via direct deposit of various disbursements, such as a customer's payroll check.
+Consumers can then reload their GPR cards via direct deposit of various disbursements, such as a customer's payroll check, or, as explained below, using our processing and settlement services, such as our pointof-sale ("POS") swipe reload proprietary products and MoneyPak PIN product.